-Leslie Moonves is Chairman, President and Chief Executive Officer of CBS Corporation, one of the world’s leading media enterprises.
-In this role, he serves as the Chairman of the Board of Directors and oversees all operations of the Company, including the CBS Television Network, The CW (a joint venture between CBS Corporation and Warner Bros.
-Entertainment), CBS Television Studios, CBS Global Distribution Group (CBS Studios International and CBS Television Distribution), CBS Consumer Products, CBS Home Entertainment, CBS Films, CBS Interactive, Showtime Networks, CBS Sports Network, Pop (a joint venture between CBS Corporation and Lionsgate), Smithsonian Networks, Simon & Schuster, CBS Television Stations, CBS Radio and CBS EcoMedia.
+Leslie Moonves is Chairman and CEO of CBS Corporation.
+In this role, he serves as the Chairman of the Board of Directors and oversees all operations of the Company, including the CBS Television Network, Showtime Networks, The CW (a joint venture between CBS Corporation and Warner Bros.
+Entertainment), CBS Television Studios, CBS Studios International, CBS Television Distribution, CBS Interactive, CBS Films, CBS Television Stations and Simon & Schuster.

-Moonves came to CBS in 1995 as President of Entertainment, after serving as president of Warner Bros.
+Moonves came to CBS in 1995 as President of CBS Entertainment, after serving as President of Warner Bros.
 Television, where his team developed hit shows like “Friends” and “ER.”
-Once at CBS, Moonves and his team took the Network from last to first place in the ratings, launching hit shows like “Everybody Loves Raymond,” “Survivor,” and “CSI: Crime Scene Investigation.”
+Once at CBS, Moonves and his team took the Network from last to first place in the ratings, launching hit shows like “Everybody Loves Raymond,” SURVIVOR and “CSI: Crime Scene Investigation.”
 Moonves was promoted to President and CEO of CBS Television in 1998 and became Chairman in 2003.
-He was later named Co-President and Co-Chief Operating Officer of Viacom and Chairman of CBS in 2004, overseeing domestic and international broadcast television operations as well as its radio division and outdoor advertising operations.
+He was later named co-President and co-Chief operating officer of Viacom and Chairman of CBS in 2004, overseeing domestic and international broadcast television operations as well as its radio division and outdoor advertising operations.
 In 2006, when Viacom split its businesses into two publicly traded companies, Moonves was named President and CEO of the newly formed CBS Corporation, which has since been one of the best-performing companies in media.
-In February 2016, Moonves was named Chairman of the CBS Corporation and also continues to serve as President and CEO of the Company.

-Under Moonves’ direction, the CBS Television Network has been #1 in viewers for 13 of the last 14 years, and currently has television’s #1 drama, “NCIS”; television’s #1 comedy, “The Big Bang Theory”; television’s #1 news program, “60 Minutes”; as well as time period-leading shows on virtually every night of the week.
-At the same time, the Company’s premium cable service, Showtime Networks, has generated millions of new subscribers on the heels of its successful owned series, such as “Ray Donovan,” “House of Lies,” “Dexter” and “The Affair,” as well as the critically acclaimed, Emmy- and Golden-Globe-Award-winning series “Homeland.”
+Under Moonves’s direction, the CBS Television Network has been #1 in viewers for 14 of the last 15 years, and currently has television’s #1 drama, NCIS; television’s #1 comedy, THE BIG BANG THEORY; television’s #1 news program, 60 MINUTES; as well as time period-leading shows on virtually every night of the week.
+At the same time, the Company’s premium cable service, Showtime Networks, has generated millions of new subscribers on the heels of its successful owned series, such as RAY DONOVAN, BILLIONS, “Dexter” and THE AFFAIR, as well as the critically acclaimed, Emmy- and Golden Globe Award-winning series HOMELAND.

-CBS’s other divisions have also been robust under Moonves’ leadership, including interactive media.
-The Company’s acquisition of CNET, Inc. in 2008 helped make CBS Interactive the premier online content network for information and entertainment, with more than 280 million people from around the world visiting its websites each month.
-In publishing, Simon & Schuster routinely releases hundreds of New York Times bestsellers every year, including dozens that make it to #1, and is the publishing home of some of the world’s most recognized and prize-winning authors.
+CBS’ other divisions have also been robust under Moonves’s leadership, including interactive media.
+The Company’s acquisition of CNET, Inc. in 2008 helped make CBS Interactive the premier online content network for information and entertainment and a top 10 internet property in the U.S. In publishing, Simon & Schuster routinely releases hundreds of New York Times bestsellers every year, including dozens that make it to #1, and is the publishing home of some of the world’s most recognized and prize-winning authors.
 Simon & Schuster is also a leader in digital publishing, with titles available across all major platforms and formats.
-In local broadcasting, CBS-owned TV stations are among the most-watched in the country, and CBS Radio is home to the most-listened-to radio stations in the U.S.
+In local broadcasting, CBS-owned TV stations are among the most-watched in the country.

 By distinguishing CBS as a producer and seller of world-class content across all mediums, Moonves has helped CBS Corporation grow in value, revenue and market share while identifying and developing key new revenue streams for future growth.